Rental Portfolio Strategies · · 18 min read

 Calculate the DSCR: Step-by-Step Guide

-To calculate the Debt-Service Coverage Ratio (DSCR), follow these steps:
+To calculate the DSCR, follow these steps:

-2. Identify Total Debt Service: This figure encompasses all principal and interest payments due on the property’s loans.
+2. Identify Debt Service: This figure encompasses all principal and interest payments due on the property’s loans.
 For instance, if the annual debt service amounts to $24,000, this is the figure to consider.

 Each box represents a step in calculating the Debt-Service Coverage Ratio.
 Follow the arrows to see how to move from one step to the next until you reach the final interpretation of the result.